albert95014/Eat2Meet/README.md

 ![](README-images/Eat2MeetLoginPage.png)

-Above is the __Eat2Meet__ login page.
+Above is the __Eat2Meet__ _login page_.
 Notice that the user interface conforms to _Android UI application conventions_ so that users can enjoy _effective, streamlined experiences_.

 ## Motivation